 Whether you own/operate a large industrial corporation or a small local boutique, there are many ways you can improve sustainability.
 Use the navigation below and to the left to find more information about sustainable business practices and learn how you can take steps to "green" your business!

-Stand out from the rest - show the others "you mean business" when it comes to sustainability in the Green Business Challenge.
+Stand out from the rest - show others that you "mean business" when it comes to sustainability through the Green Business Challenge.

 If you own or manage a rental property, check out the Green Rental Housing for Landlords page to learn more about rental efficiency requirements.

-Or consider joining the 2030 District, a public/private partnership working to
+Consider joining the 2030 District, a public/private partnership working towards a 50%

-reduce existing building energy consumption, water use, and transprotation
+reduction in existing building energy consumption, water use, and transportation

 District’s goals, resources, and membership on their website.

-And don't forget to check out Property Assessed Clean Energy (PACE) financing options to help property owners finance energy improvements through a special property assessment.
+Need help financing energy improvements on your property?
+Check out Property Assessed Clean Energy (PACE) financing options to finance your energy improvements through a special property assessment.